 Labeling a business as high-risk is a way that financial institutions can protect themselves from any legal concerns or loss of revenue by increasing the cost of payment processing for these types of businesses.

-Immediately, a merchant who experiences a high volume of chargebacks may suffer when it comes to finding a payment processor who will approve them for a less costly, low risk merchant account.
-Because the number one thing banks are looking at is the chargeback ratio, businesses that experience fraud, identity theft, and unauthorized transaction often will need a high risk gateway merchant account majority of the time.
+Immediately, a merchant who experiences a high volume of chargebacks may suffer when it comes to finding a payment processor who will approve them for a less costly, low-risk merchant account.
+Because the number one thing banks are looking at is the chargeback ratio, businesses that experience fraud, identity theft, and unauthorized transactions often will need a high-risk gateway merchant account the majority of the time.